 - Axial.
 This type affects your spine or lower back (the doctor will call it your sacroiliac joint).
 It’s also known as spondylitis or spondyloarthropathy.
 You might even have it before you’re diagnosed with Crohn’s.
 You could notice trouble breathing if it keeps your ribs from expanding.
 It can cause permanent damage if the bones of your spine fuse together.

 - Ankylosing spondylitis.
 This more serious type of spinal arthritis is rare among people with Crohn’s, but it can happen.
 In addition to causing arthritis in your back, it can lead to inflammation in your eyes, lungs, and heart valves.
 Some people get it before a Crohn’s diagnosis.
 Doctors don’t know exactly what causes it, but they’ve found common genetic markers among people who have it.

 - Easing the arthritis symptoms like pain, swelling, and inflammation with:

-- Nonsteroidal anti-inflammatory drugs (NSAIDs), like ibuprofen an aspirin.
+- Nonsteroidal anti-inflammatory drugs (NSAIDs) like aspirin and ibuprofen.
 But people with Crohn’s can’t always take them because they irritate the lining of your intestines.